ni/systemlink-enterprise-examples/Python Examples/TestMonitor/DeleteResults/ReadMe.md

 =================

-This is a python example demonstrating how to use the SystemLink Enterprise Test Monitor API to create and delete test results.
+This is a python example demonstrating how to use the SystemLink Enterprise Test Monitor APIs to create and delete test results.

 How to run the example?
 -----------------------

 1. Clone _or_ download and extract the [repository source](https://github.com/ni/systemlink-enterprise-examples/archive/master.zip).
 2. Install the [Python SDK](https://www.python.org/downloads/).
+3. Install all the libraries mentioned in the [requirements.txt](../requirements.txt) by running `pip install requirements.txt` in command prompt.
-3. To run the example, use the following command:
+4. To run the example, use the following command:

     ```
     python <filename.py> --server <server_url> <api_key>